Cu Zn Mo Ag

 Although multiple intrusions and phases are recognised, they were probably all intruded within <1 m.y., and are statistically identical in radiometric dating with a mean of 9.8 Ma (9.1±0.4 Ma to 10.4±0.4 Ma, where n=5; K-Ar; USGS 1970's, quoted by Lipten et al., 2005; McKee et al., 1979), with no significant differences between primary biotite, primary K feldspar and secondary K feldspar, nor between different intrusive phases.

-The intrusions comprises a main, composite, almost circular stock, that below its roof, is ~800 x 750 m.
+The intrusions comprises a main, composite, almost circular, slightly NNE-elongated stock, that below its roof, is ~800 x 750 m.
 The roof of the stock was preserved and prior to mining was overlain by skarn below the lake sediments.
 At this upper level, near and above the roof, there was strong structural control, and the porphyry had intruded along multiple structures, often as narrow bodies that are small and discontinuous.
 At these upper levels, the composite stock splits into several discrete broad dykes with a dominant NE trend, but also locally SE and east-west trending.
-Dips of these intrusive elements vary from vertical to moderate (~45°), but tend to converge into a consolidated stock at depths of around 100 m below its roof.
-A 350 x 150 m, NE-trending intrusive spur occurs to the NE, and a 500 x 170 to 50 m long, SW trending spur at the SW end of the main intrusion.
+Dips of these intrusive elements vary from vertical to moderate (~45°), but tend to converge into a consolidated stock at depths of around 100 m below the surface.
+A NE-trending intrusive spur occurs to the NE, and a SW trending spur at the SW end of the main intrusion.
 With these and other satellite bodies, the intrusive complex extends over a length of 1700 m with little variation in the shape downward in the upper levels.
 There are also separate surrounding smaller intrusions with associated skarn alteration.
-The main trend of the intrusive bodies, dykes and phases is NE, although there are also east-west and NW trends.
+The main trend of the intrusive bodies, dykes and phases is NNE to NE, although there are also east-west and NW trends.
 Skarn developments surrounding and overlying these individual intrusions and the main stock have widths varying from 70 to as much as 800 m in the upper level, but generally form a 300 to 400 m wide shell (Lipten et al., 2005).

 The limestone/marble country rocks on the margins of the skarn alteration envelope are generally light grey, very fine grained and micritic, with parallel bedding on a scale of several centimetres, but contains no fossils, shell fragments or other biogenic or sedimentary structures.
 In the upper valley slopes, these carbonates are thickly bedded (1 to 3 m) and light grey, and in cliff faces, weather to a white or creamy colour, and are classified as micrites.
 These are interpreted to belong to the Jumasha Formation, that is anomalously thick at Antamina, as a result of structural thrust thickening.
 At the head of the Antamina valley, to the NE of the deposit, there are interbedded (2 to 3 m beds) micritic and stromatolitic limestones.
 In the anticlinal core, on the western side of the deposit, dark grey to black limestones are both exposed and intersected in drill core.
 These have centimetric scale wavy bedding (bioturbated or slumped), are shelly and typically have bands of black chert nodules, and belongs to the older Pariatambo Formation.
 In the anticline on the eastern side of the valley, limestones form a light grey core, followed by a unit of black limestone with thin grey beds, then a light grey micritic limestone.
 These are distinct from the overthrust beds that are typical of the Jumasha Formation (Lipten et al., 2005).